 Let's see how each solution has affected the workspace:

-With security policies in place, the IT department quickly realized that it's not just the device itself they need to manage but the software on the device.
-Which brings us to our next point.
+With security policies in place, the IT department quickly realized that it's not just the device itself they need to manage but the software on the device, which brings us to our next point.

 Naturally, when using your mobile device, what do you go for?
 An application.
 Applications offer a wide variety of solutions to do work more productively – over 65% of workers claim they download apps from public app stores and use them in their day-to-day work.
-Whether it’s managing projects, communicating with team members or saving sensitive documents, there is an app for literally, everything.
+Whether managing projects, communicating with team members or saving sensitive documents, there is an app for literally everything.
 BYOA, thus, adds a whole new perspective to the BYOD trend.

 Of course, there are security concerns that come along with such use.
-Hence, organizations set up enterprise application stores which only provide enterprise-approved apps.
+Hence, organizations set up enterprise application stores that only provide enterprise-approved apps.
 However, this limits the spirit of individuality that was harnessed with the implementation of BYOD originally.
 Nonetheless, there are only so many limitations the IT department can put in place to keep mobility in check.
-In the end, workers begin to form mobile work habits that are distinctive to them and help them accomplish larger company goals.
+In the end, workers begin to form mobile work habits distinctive to them and help them accomplish larger company goals.

 Or does it?

 Unfortunately, if IT service providers don't keep up with the times, they will see an erosion of their department.
-It's not simply about device-level support, it's about being one step ahead in this ever-changing mobile climate to keep businesses competitive and maintain the delicate balance between employers and employees.
+It's not simply about device-level support; it's about being one step ahead in this ever-changing mobile climate to keep businesses competitive and maintain the delicate balance between employers and employees.
 You can migrate and protect your data with cloud migration services at Tkxel